Task Force on Climate-related Financial Disclosures: TCFD in the UK

 In 2015, the FSB created the Task Force in order to develop recommendations of voluntary disclosures for listed companies.
 However, ahead of the COP26 summit (2021), the UK responded to the clear 'leadership vacuum on climate change governance' to become the first G20 country to mandate 1,300 of the UK's largest private companies to disclose climate-related data in line with the TCFD recommendations.

 Rather than the previous comply or explain regime, the UK Chancellor of the Exchequer announced a mandatory comply and apply, whereby the Government would 'mandate climate disclosures by large, private companies and financial institutions by 2025.'
 However, according to the Financial Services and Markets Act 2000, s.89A F2(1)(a), although the FCA may create new rules which impose disclosure requirements upon public limited companies, they do not have the statutory authority to impose such disclosure upon private companies limited by shares.

+Anubhuti Raje argues that the development of international climate duties, including through the International Court of Justice’s climate advisory opinion, may affect UK climate-related disclosure by informing the interpretation of directors’ reporting obligations under IFRS-linked sustainability standards and domestic company law.
+On this view, TFCD-aligned disclosure forms a part of a broader movement in which climate risk is increasingly treated as a matter of corporate governance and legal accountability.